POTSDAM Fundraising efforts will begin soon to build a dog park near the Potsdam Humane Society shelter at 17 Madrid Ave.

 However, Ms. Massell said she does not know when construction on the park will begin.

-Some construction materials already have been donated by Potsdam residents Daryl Kolanko and Richard Randall.
+Some construction materials have already been donated by Potsdam residents Daryl Kolanko and Richard Randall.

 Maine Land Surveying, Potsdam, surveyed the property pro bono, and Wagner Hodgson, a landscape architecture firm from Burlington, Vt., donated a design concept for the park inspired by the Adirondacks.